 - Early College will include advanced placement and college courses beginning as early as 10th grade but no later than 11th grade.
 Students will complete a prescribed set of courses to meet both high school graduation and college transfer requirements.
 Checklists and planning guides will be made available to counselors, teachers, students, and parents.

-- Students will select a “pathway” which may lead them towards a robust science, technology, engineering, mathematics (STEM) and robotics program of study, or a college transfer program of study which aims to help the student complete general education requirements and transfer to complete a bachelor’s degree in Michigan.
+- The college transfer program of study aims to help the student complete general education requirements and transfer to complete a bachelor’s degree in Michigan.

-- Both choices will offer students up to two years of college credit with the potential to earn both a high school diploma and an associate degree from NMC.
+- It offers students up to two years of college credit with the potential to earn both a high school diploma and an associate degree from NMC.

 How long is the program?